Skip to main content

 Share :

-There are two popular ways to grow your wealth over time by investing in mutual funds – the growth option and the Income Distribution Cum Capital Withdrawal (IDCW) payout option.
+There are two main options to choose when investing in mutual funds – the growth option and the Income Distribution Cum Capital Withdrawal (IDCW) payout option.
 In this article, we will look at the IDCW payout option, how it works, its pros and cons, and whether it is suitable for young investors.

 • Table of contents